JakobSever/ESP32-Drum-triggered-led-strip/README.md

 Feel free to customize the code and hardware setup to better suit your needs.
 You can add more sensors, change the LED patterns, or enhance the RemoteXY interface for additional controls.

-## Contributing

-Contributions are welcome!
-Please fork the repository and submit a pull request for any enhancements or bug fixes.

 ## License

 This project is licensed under the MIT License - see the [LICENSE](LICENSE) file for details.